ayushilal20/OutbreakInvestigator-Gene_Prediction_Annotation/README.md

 sh pipeline.sh [input_dir] [output_dir]
 ```

-The pipeline fully automates the cumbersome process and the generates the required files that will help in taxonomic classification and comparative genomics.
+The pipeline fully automates the cumbersome process and it generates the required files that will help in taxonomic classification and comparative genomics.